ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-prerequisites.md

 ## Download and install govc
 {: #openshift-runbook-runbook-prereq-govc}

-`govc` is used to upload the OVF and ISO to a datastore from the jump-server or remote device.
+The `govc` command is used to upload the OVF and ISO to a datastore from the jump-server or remote device.

-If your jump-host or remote device uses Windows, then download from [Downloads](https://github.com/vmware/govmomi/releases){:external}.
+If your jump-host or remote device uses Windows®, then download from [Downloads](https://github.com/vmware/govmomi/releases){: external}.

 If your remote device uses macOS, then use the following command: `brew install govmomi/tap/govc`

-If you need to install Homebrew, see [Installing Homebrew on a Mac](https://treehouse.github.io/installation-guides/mac/homebrew){:external}.
+If you need to install Homebrew, see [Installing Homebrew on a Mac](https://treehouse.github.io/installation-guides/mac/homebrew){: external}.

 If your jump-host or remote device uses Linux, complete the following steps:

-1. Download govc and make it executable:
+1. Download govc and make it executable.
    `curl -L https://github.com/vmware/govmomi/releases/download/v0.20.0/govc_linux_amd64.gz | gunzip > /usr/local/bin/govc`.
 2. `chmod +x /usr/local/bin/govc`.

 ## Validating Distributed PortGroup and Datastore names